-A branding project for a sheep farm and home located in Æðuvík, Faroe Islands.
+Branding for a sheep farm and in-home restaurant located in Æðuvík, Faroe Islands.
 Hanusarstova offers heimablídni, a dining experience where guests are served traditional homemade Faroese food while conversing with their hosts about the local culture.
-I had the pleasure of staying on the farm for a few weeks while taking care of their sheep and chickens and helping to cook and host meals.
-This hands-on experience helped me to create a brand that reflected the warmth and hospitality of this beautiful home.
+I had the pleasure of staying on the farm for a few weeks while taking care of the sheep and chickens and helping to cook and host meals.
+This hands-on experience helped us to create a brand that reflected the warmth and hospitality of this beautiful home.

 Branding, Packaging, Print, Photography